ankor-ai/Algorithms/Median-Computation-Large-Data-Problem/README.md

 ## The binapprox algorithm using Property 2

 Well, since we want to approximate the median of large data, we can use the property 2 to narrow the scope of the median search.
-In other words, if we compute the mean and the standard deviation
+Before mentioning the pseudocode of binapprox algorithm, let's examine an example:

 ## Example